-Name: ID #: Check all that apply: ELL Sp.Ed 504 GT Foreign Ex change: Homeschool: School: Grade: Date Initia ated: Date(s) A mended: The Six-to-Eight-Year Plan is intended to use as you progress through high school Gra Graduation PlanFoundation + Endorsement will want to review the plan each year to courses for graduation.
-Use this guide to Discipline Credits shed Level of Achievement mance Acknowledgment your career goals.
-Ensure that you are ta your post-secondary plans. king the academic courses that support English 4 (Include Algebra II in your post-secondary plans.
-Math 4 mathematics) And, outstanding performance: Science 4 Required in order to be eligible for the Top Ten in a dual credit course Endorsement: My Post High School plans: Social Studies 3 STEM (Check as many as apply): Foreign Language 2 X Business and Industry Two-Year College Fine Arts 1 Percent for Automatic on an AP test or IB exam Arts and Humanities Technical Training Physical Education 1 Admission to Texas on the PSAT, the ACT-PLAN, Public Services (Multidisciplinary Studies) Four-Year College Employment Electives 7 Public Colleges and the SAT, or the ACT (wuntuiscipiinary Studies) Total Credits Required for 26 Seven Percent for the University of Texas at business or industry for earning a nationally or internationally recognized business or industry certification or license Certifications Available: IC3 Certi Associate: Photoshop, Flash, Dreamweaver, I Network Pro, and Security Pro Graduation: Austin) CO.
-MINORIENT OF HOUSE
+Name: ID #: Check all that apply: ELL Sp.Ed 504 G1 Foreign Ex change: Homeschool: School: Grade: Date Initia ated: Date(s) Ar mended: The Six-to-Eight-Year Plan is intended to Gra Graduation PlanFoundation + Endorsement use as you progress through high school and plan for college and careers.
+You will want to review the plan each year to make sure you are taking the required courses for graduation.
+Use this guide to help you select courses that support Discipline Credits shed Level of Achievement mance Acknowledgment your career goals.
+Ensure that you are ta your post-secondary plans. aking the academic courses that support English 4 (Include Algebra II in your post-secondary plans.
+Math 4 mathematics) And, outstanding performance: T Science 4 • Endorsement: My Post High School plans: Social Studies 3 Required in order to be in a dual credit course STEM (Check as many as apply): Foreign Language 2 eligible for the Top Ten in bilingualism and bi-literacy X Business and Industry Two-Year College Fine Arts 1 Percent for Automatic on an AP test or IB exam Arts and Humanities Technical Training Physical Education 1 Admission to Texas on the PSAT, the ACT-PLAN, Public Services (Multidisciplinary Studies) Four-Year College Employment Electives 7 Public Colleges and the SAT, or the ACT (Multidisciplinary Studies)EmploymentMilitaryOther Total Credits Required for Graduation: 26 Seven Percent for the University of Texas at business or industry for earning a nationally or internationally recognized business or industry certification or license Certifications Available: IC3 Certification; A+; Networking+; Adobe Certified Associate: Photoshop, Flash, Dreamweaver, Illustrator and InDesign; Test Out: PC Pro, Network Pro, and Security Pro